omartantawy360/edu-por-3/README.md

 ## 📄 License & Legal

 Distributed under the **MIT License**.
-Created with a passion for educational technology.
+Created with a passion for student-led innovation.

 <p align="center">
-  <strong>Built with ❤️ by the EduComp Team</strong>
+  <strong>Built with ❤️ for the Global Student Community</strong>
 </p>